EumT07/EumT07/README.md

 👋 I'm Eublan Mata, I am an Industrial Maintenance Engineer, From Venezuela.

 <h2>About me</h2>

 - 👀 I’m interested in things such as: Drawings, codes, tech world
-- 👨🏽‍💻 I’m currently working on improving my techskill;
+- 👨🏽‍💻 I’m currently working on improving my techskill
 - 🌱 I’m currently learning javascript and python in order to become in a good professional

 <h2># Skills: </h2>